 You can ask, “why me?” or you can ask, “now what?”

-The decision to be paralyzed wiht fear or invigorated with perseverence is up to you.
+The decision to be paralyzed with fear or invigorated with perseverance is up to you.

 But that’s the long road.
 Let’s talk about the steps to get there.

-narrow down treatment options. decide on the course of action and only one. pursue that until comfortable and then add something new. basically you are going to have to drown out the noise adn choose only the path htat is right for your family righ tnow.
+Narrow down treatment options.
+Decide on the course of action and only one.
+Pursue that until you’ve decided if it’s a fit for your family and only after that, add something new if you want.
+Basically you are going to have to drown out the noise and choose only the path that is right for your family right now.